dsa-ou/algoesup/docs/deepnote-reference.md

 ## Cells

-Cells (called 'blocks' in DeepNote) are the divisions within each notebook.
+Cells (called 'blocks' in Deepnote) are the divisions within each notebook.
 They are a distinct area where code or text can be added depending on the type of the cell.
 See our [how-to guide]({{site.baseurl}}/deepnote-how-to#notebook-operations) for working with cells.